Guns, drugs found during raid at Chalan Pago home

 Authorities had everyone get out of the home, as they waited for a federal judge to issue a search warrant.

-With a search warrant secured, ATF and Guam police officers showed up and found a .223 Ruger rifle, a Baretta 9MM pistol, a magazine, three plastic bags with meth, several pills that appeared to be Xanax, a digital scale, a large amount of cash, pill crushers, and a glass pipe with meth residue, documents state.
+With a search warrant secured, Bureau of Alcohol, Tobacco, Firearms and Explosives officers and Guam police showed up and found a .223 Ruger rifle, a Baretta 9mm pistol, a magazine, three plastic bags containing meth, several pills that appeared to be Xanax, a digital scale, a large amount of cash, pill crushers and a glass pipe with meth residue, documents state.

 Agents found 22.95 gross grams of meth in the bedroom, documents state.

-Cruz allegedly told officers that he smoked ice daily and has been using it for the past 15 years, adding that the large amount of drugs found inside the home was for his personal use.
+Cruz allegedly told officers that he smoked meth daily and has been using it for the past 15 years, adding that the large amount of drugs found inside the home were for his personal use.

-He also told police that he was given the guns by a person he knows as “B” to see how they felt but did not know how they got into the bedroom, documents state.
+He also told police that he was given the guns by a person he knows as "B" to see how they felt, but he did not know how they got into the bedroom, documents state.

 Mendiola allegedly told authorities that she had been using drugs for about four years and prefers to snort opiates.
 She admitted that the pills investigators found in her purse belonged to her, but denied owning the meth, documents state.

-Cruz has multiple criminal convictions to include a 2015 drug possession case, a 2011 robbery and drug possession case, and a 2008 case for illegal drug possession.
+Cruz has multiple criminal convictions including a 2015 drug possession case, a 2011 robbery and drug possession case and a 2008 case for illegal drug possession.